sergant210/tagElementPlugin/README.md

 * [[++system_setting]]
 * [[#1.pagetitle]], [[#SERVER.key]], [[#REQUEST.key]], [[#COOKIE.key]], [[#SESSION.key]] and more.

-The last one will be parsed if pdoParser is used (read about the [fastField tags](http://docs.modx.pro/en/components/pdotools/parser#fastField-tag) for more information).
+The last ones will be parsed if pdoParser is used (read about the [fastField tags](http://docs.modx.pro/en/components/pdotools/parser#fastField-tag) for more information).
 It gives great possibilities.

 ###For Russian developers###
 You can read [the article]( https://modx.pro/components/6698-editing-selected-items) about it on the Russian MODX society site.